joelleshane/stat159-fall2016-project2/README.md

 * download from git repository
 * run makefile

-Make commands for phony targets:
+Make commands for .Phony targets:

 all: phony targets
 data: download and clean Credit.csv into data folder